Sima de los Huesos hominins: Language

-It is possible that the Sima de los Huesos hominins were speaking with some early form of language, especially considering the evidence of intentional burial and symbolic thinking.
-The Sima de los Huesos hominins had a modern humanlike hyoid bone (which supports the tongue), but this trait can exist without language and humanlike speech capacity.
-Judging by dental striations, they seem to have been predominantly right-handed, and handedness is related to the lateralisation of brain function, typically associated with language processing in modern humans.
+The Sima de los Huesos hominins may have used an early form of language given the evidence of intentional burial and symbolic thinking.
+They had a modern, human-like hyoid bone (which supports the tongue), but this trait can exist without language and human speech capacity.
+Judging by dental striation, they seem to have been primarily right-handed; handedness is related to the lateralization of brain function typically associated with language processing in modern humans.

-The middle ear bones are comparable to Neanderthals and modern humans, maybe suggesting they could distinguish the higher frequencies necessary to discern speech (2–4 kHz).
-Still, the functional anatomy of the ear suggests that the Sima de los Huesos hominins had different hearing capacities than Neanderthals and modern humans.
-Like chimpanzees, the ear canal is long, and the eardrum and oval window are small and at a low angle.
-Uniquely, the tympanic cavity (which contains the middle ear bones) and aditus are large.
-The cochlea (which affects hearing) is more constricted than in Neanderthals in the first turn (of about three turns), reminiscent of chimpanzees.
-Like in Neanderthals and modern humans, the third turn is short but is more strongly curved.
+The middle-ear bones are comparable to Neanderthals and modern humans, suggesting that they could distinguish the higher frequencies necessary to discern speech (2–4 kHz).
+However, their ear anatomy suggests that the Sima de los Huesos hominins had different hearing capacities than Neanderthals and modern humans.
+Like chimpanzees, the ear canal is long; the eardrum and oval window are small and at a low angle.
+Uniquely, the tympanic cavity (which contains the middle-ear bones) and aditus are large.
+The cochlea (which affects hearing) is more constricted than Neanderthals in the first turn (of about three turns), reminiscent of chimpanzees.
+Like Neanderthals and modern humans, the third turn is short but more strongly curved.